sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 Detailed Info related to Appliation Extension can be found here: https://github.com/Azure/SONiC/blob/master/doc/sonic-application-extension/sonic-application-extention-hld.md

 A new AUTO_TECHSUPPORT_FEATURE register/deregister option will be introduced.
 This will be run when the application installs/uninstalls.
-Since, this feature uses compile time flag to determine whether to enable/disable this feature, it is not possible to determine that at runtime when the application is installed.
+Since, the auto-techsupport feature uses compile time flag to determine whether to enable/disable itself, it is not possible to determine that at runtime when the application is installed.

-Thus the decision to whether or not to enable the new feature will be based on the current state of existing features and global state.
+Thus the decision to whether or not to enable the new feature will be based on the current values of AUTO_TECHSUPPORT & AUTO_TECHSUPPORT_FEATURE tables.
 The new feature will be disabled if the global and all the individual features are disabled.
 If not, the feature will be enabled.
-The rate-limit-interval is set to 600 by default.
+The rate-limit-interval & memory threshold is set to 600 & 10% by default.

 ## 11. Open questions